unicef/drone-4sdgtoolkit/content/about/_index.en.md

 The criteria are designed to mirror **the Digital Public Goods Standard.**

-Projects can be submitted for consideration through [the Drone SDG Toolkit Submission form](www.google.com)
+Projects can be submitted for consideration through

-Upon submission
+Project submissions will be reviewed over a 90 day period, afterwhich feedback will be provided.

 ## What are Digital Public Goods?